Robovalidator/harmony_autobidder/README.md

 $ curl -LO https://harmony.one/hmycli && mv hmycli hmy && chmod +x hmy
 ```
 You don't have to use `~/harmony` but that's how the service is currently configured.
-See `config.py` if you'd like to modify the path setttings.
+See `config.py` if you'd like to modify the path settings.
+Also make sure `$HOME/harmony` is
+in your system path.

 ### Create your passphrase.txt file
 ```